Horbenkodev/hugo-blog/content/posts/fintech-in-healthcare/index.md

 ## What is fintech in healthcare?

-In a very broad meaning, <a href="https://anadea.info/solutions/financial-software-development" target="_blank">fintech</a> (financial technology) is a new alternative to traditional financial services and products that quite often turn out to be obsolete and inappropriate in modern conditions.
+In a very broad meaning, fintech (financial technology) is a new alternative to traditional financial services and products that quite often turn out to be obsolete and inappropriate in modern conditions.
 Such solutions help to automate and enhance the delivery of financial services in order to streamline, facilitate, and optimize a lot of tasks for all market participants.

 The concept of fintech in healthcare presupposes the use of financial technologies to improve the process of exchanging funds and information between medical service providers and patients.
 And the final goal of the implementation of healthcare fintech solutions is just the same as that of financial technology in general - to let all involved parties save their valuable effort and time.